The Honors Program

 Honors Night is the annual presentation of scholarships and service/leadership awards to OCC students.
-Organized by the Dean of Students Office, Honors Night is traditionally celebrated during the second week of May, and is sometimes confused with the Honors Program Reception and Recognition Ceremony, also held in May, during which members who complete the Program requirements are recognized.
-In 2008, OCC celebrated its 50th Honors Night
+Organized by the Dean of Students Office, Honors Night is traditionally celebrated on the second Wednesday in May, and is sometimes confused with the Honors Program Reception and Recognition Ceremony, also held in May, during which members who complete the Program requirements are recognized.
+In 2015 OCC celebrates its 57th Honors Night

 Relationship of Honors Night to the Honors Program:

 Because students who enroll in the Honors Program tend to be highly motivated and earn high GPA's, many also qualify for one or more scholarships.
 In fact, Honors Program students typically end up taking home a disproportionately high percentage of scholarships on Honors Night.
-In addition, there is an Honors Program scholarship that is awarded on Honors Night for which Honors Program students may be considered.
+In addition, there are Honors Program scholarships awarded on Honors Night for which Honors Program students may be considered.